SER515Team23/MathBrick/README.md

 Advanced: *a01* password: *123*<br>
 Teacher: *t01* password: *123*<br>
 Admin: *admin* password: *admin*

+If you want sign up new user, there are the activate code:
+Beginner: 0000
+intermediate: 6666
+advanced: 7777
+teacher: 9527
+admin: admin

 #### Step 4
 Enjoy your journey in learning Math with our MathBrick!!